What is an Emergency Use Authorization (EUA)?

 When can I receive the COVID-19 vaccine?

 Adventist HealthCare continues to follow the state’s rollout plans for COVID-19 vaccinations.
-At this time, our clinics are open only to healthcare workers and those over the age 75, under the state Phase 1B criteria.
+At this time, our clinics are open only to those who meet the state's Phase 1A, 1B and those 65 years and older in 1C ONLY.
 We are moving quickly and safely to vaccinate any eligible medical personnel and community members, as we coordinate with local government on plans for future phases.

 For more information about the state of Maryland’s plan for distribution, visit their vaccine page.
 We recognize the importance of this vaccine and are working with the counties we serve to help with broader vaccination efforts in coming months.